Telugu cinema: Shift from Madras to Hyderabad

-The digital cinema network company UFO Moviez marketed by Southern Digital Screenz (SDS) has digitized several cinemas in the region.
+The digital cinema network company UFO Moviez marketed by Southern Digital Screenz (SDS) has digitised several cinemas in the region.
 The Film and Television Institute of Telangana, Film and Television Institute of Andhra Pradesh, Ramanaidu Film School and Annapurna International School of Film and Media are some of the largest film schools in India.
-The Telugu states consist of approximately 2800 theaters, the largest number of cinema halls of any state in India.
+The Telugu states consist of approximately 2800 theatres, the largest number of cinema halls of any state in India.
 Being commercially consistent, Telugu cinema had its influence over commercial cinema in India.